Cylindropuntia imbricata (Haw.) F.M.Knuth

 Tree Cholla, Giant Tree Cholla, Cane Cholla, Walking Stick Cholla, Candelabrum Cactus, Chainlink Cactus, Devil's Rope Cactus, Coyote Prickly Pear

 Cylindropuntia imbricata subsp. imbricata, Opuntia imbricata, Cylindropuntia cardenche, Cylindropuntia lloydii, Cylindropuntia × cardenche, Opuntia cardenche, Opuntia lloydii

-Cylindropuntia imbricata is a tree-like cactus, up to 10 feet (3 m) tall, with a short, woody trunk and a number of upright, candelabra-like branches.
+Cylindropuntia imbricata is a tree-like cactus, up to 10 feet (3 m) tall, with a short, woody trunk and several upright, candelabra-like branches.
 It grows up to 10 feet (3 m) tall.
 The branches have 10 to 30 fairly short, white, or light brown spines, 10 to 30 per areole, that allow the green stem color, purplish in times of cold weather, to be clearly visible.
 The attractive, violet flowers are followed by knobbly, orange fruits that stay attached to the plant for many months.

 USDA hardiness zones 4a to 11b: from −30 °F (−34.4 °C) to 50 °F (+10 °C).